Jessica Chastain Celebrates Random Acts Of Kindness Day By Flashing A ‘Love’ Shirt

 Jessica Chastain showed up on Instagram to celebrate the holiday.
 The Oscar winner wasn’t aiming her acknowledgment to laud a past or present president, since February 17 has been designated President’s Day in the U.S. Instead, this expressive thespian took the time to show she cares that Monday has been deemed Random Acts of Kindness Day.

-Although the emergence of this relatively new — and completely unofficial — holiday’s beginnings are up for grabs, one source says that the whole movement is in place for a good reason.
+Although the emergence of this relatively new — and completely unofficial — holiday’s beginnings are tough to discern, one source says that the whole movement is in place for a good reason.

 “February 17th encourages people all over the country to be altruistic to friends, colleagues, and yes, strangers.
 We should all use this day to bring a smile to someone’s face without expecting anything in return.
 These random acts of kindness can range from a small compliment to an inspiring gesture that could be life changing,” states Hera Hub.